puzhuoliu/puzhuoliu.github.io/content/authors/admin/_index.md

 Puzhuo Liu is a PhD candidate of  University of Chinese Academy of Sciences (expected to graduate in June 2024).
 His research interests are in the testing and analysis of embedded devices, including protocols, software, and systems.
-He is looking for job opportunities (postdoc or engineer).
 {style="text-align: justify;"}